scionsamurai/remark-extract-headers-sveltekit/src/posts/post1.md

 </nav>
 ```

 This updated approach creates a beautifully nested structure that respects your content's hierarchy!
+It's like a flock of geese flying in perfect V-formation – each header knows its place, guiding readers through your content with the grace and precision of a well-coordinated migration.
+Your table of contents is ready to take flight! 🪿

 ### 2. Floating Table of Contents